hbrednek/letsencrypt_glassfish/README.md

 I have used this script to create a new certificate for three domains in less than 5 minutes.
 I have used this script to automatically renew three domains via a cron job.

 Good luck!
-Let me know if you have any problems.  mre@m79.net
+Let me know if you have any problems.
+Mike Elliott - mre@m79.net